MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-to-calculate-order-promising-dates.md

 - Calculates the earliest delivery date when the customer has not requested a specific delivery date.
 - Verifies if the delivery date requested by the customer or promised to the customer is realistic.

 If the customer does not request a specific delivery date, the shipment date is set to equal the work date, and availability is then based on that date.
-If the item is in stock, [!INCLUDE[prod_short](includes/prod_short.md)] calculates forward in time to determine when the order can be delivered.
+If the item is in inventory, [!INCLUDE[prod_short](includes/prod_short.md)] calculates forward in time to determine when the order can be delivered.
 This is accomplished by the following formulas:

 - Shipment Date + Outbound Warehouse Handling Time = Planned Shipment Date
 - Planned Shipment Date + Shipping Time = Planned Delivery Date